simoninireland/epydemic/doc/compartmenteddynamics.rst

 .. automethod:: CompartmentedSynchronousDynamics.setUp

-Under synchronous dynamics we use the event probabilities to test whether an event occurred at each possible locus in each discrete timestep.
+Under synchronous dynamics we use the model-provided event probabilities to test whether an event occurred at each possible locus in each discrete timestep.

-.. automethod:: CompartmentedSynchronousDynamics.dynamics
+.. automethod:: CompartmentedSynchronousDynamics.eventDistribution

 Finally, we defer the experimental results collection to the model.